reab5555/Steam-Purchase-Prediction/README.md

-# Steam Game Purchase Prediction Pipeline Using Sentiment Analysis
+# Steam Game Purchase Prediction Pipeline Using Review Patterns and Sentiment Analysis

-This project aims to predict whether a user will purchase a Steam game based on their review patterns.
-The pipeline leverages AWS infrastructure, Apache Airflow for orchestration, and a combination of tools including Apache Spark, SageMaker, and XGBoost to analyze the sentiment of game reviews and predict game purchases.
+This project aims to predict whether a user is likely to purchase a Steam game based on **other users' review patterns and sentiments**.
+The pipeline leverages AWS infrastructure, Apache Airflow for orchestration, and a combination of tools including Apache Spark, SageMaker, and XGBoost to analyze reviews and predict purchase behavior.

 ## Project Overview

-The goal of the project is to build a machine learning pipeline that predicts whether a user will make a **Steam game purchase** based on their review behavior.
-The process begins by extracting raw review data stored in MongoDB, performing sentiment analysis using Hugging Face models, and finally training a machine learning model (XGBoost) to make predictions about purchases based on pre-processed user review data.
+The goal of the project is to build a machine learning pipeline that predicts whether a user will purchase a **Steam game** based on the behavior and sentiment of previous reviewers.
+By analyzing review patterns, sentiment scores, and review behavior, the model aims to forecast a game’s attractiveness and likelihood of being purchased by other users.

 ![Project Diagram](./ERDs - Steam.png)